 • Stealing, defacing, damaging or destroying library property.

-• Using library fixtures or furnishings in a manner that is inconsistent with customary use.
+• Using library fixtures or furnishings in a manner that is unsafe and/or unsanitary.

 Keep in mind that different areas of the library have different levels of activity and noise.